Liam Gallagher Knebworth tickets go on sale 25 years after legendary Oasis concert

 Gallagher will be joined at the gig by Kasabian, Michael Kiwanuka, Fat White Family and Goat Girl.

-Tickets are on sale on Friday (8 October) at 10am from Ticketmaster.co.uk.
-Pre-sale tickets are available now.
+Tickets went on sale this morning (Friday 8 October) at 10am and are available now from Ticketmaster.co.uk and Seeticket.com.

 The concert will be played to celebrate the 25th anniversary of Oasis’s legendary concerts at the Stevenage venue in 1996.
 A documentary about the gigs was released earlier this year.